woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/Uninstall.md

   </p>
 </details>

-## Booting to SHRP/TWRP
+## Booting to TWRP

 - Reboot your deivce into recovery

 ## Restoring the original partitions

-- Once booted into SHRP/TWRP, run the following command:
+- Once booted into TWRP, run the following command:

 ```batch
 adb shell restore